Bike Park Initiative

 What is a Bike Park?

 Bike parks are dedicated parks and recreation facilities that include features such as purpose built trails, pump-tracks, flow trails, jumps and progressive skills areas for all ages and abilities.
 They generally have a comprehensive plan for design, construction, maintenance and programming to insure the long term sustainability of the bike park as a recreation facility in the community.
-IMBA's next book, Bike Parks: IMBA’s Guide to Creating New-School Riding Facilities provides another valuable resource for anyone interested in fostering a bike park project.
+IMBA's book, Bike Parks: IMBA’s Guide to Creating New-School Riding Facilities provides a valuable resource for anyone interested in fostering a bike park project.

 - Griffin Bike Park Master Plan (PDF) Detailed description and fund raising proposal.
 Terre Haute, IN